What Is a Password Manager? (And Do I Need One?)

 Browser extensions

-Typically available to download as an extension on web browsers such as Safari, Google Chrome, Firefox, and Microsoft Edge.
-This could be helpful if you frequently use web browsers and need quick access to different passwords.
-1Password, LastPass, Dashline, and Keeper all offer browser extensions.
+Password managers are typically available to download as an extension on web browsers such as Safari, Google Chrome, Firefox, and Microsoft Edge.
+A browser extension be helpful if you frequently use web browsers and need quick access to different passwords.
+An advantage to using a password manager extension is that you don't have to input online passwords manually.

 Cloud-based services